What to track until November 2020?

 |OH | Hamilton Co.
 (Cincinnati)|

-Cincinnati’s punitive GOP prosecutor (Deters) faces Dem (Rucker).
-Preview on death penalty contrast.
+Cincinnati’s Republican prosecutor (Deters) faces Dem (Rucker), with major death penalty contrasts.

 |SC | Berkeley & Charleston counties|